adambard/learnxinyminutes-docs/coffeescript.html.markdown

 filename: coffeescript.coffee
 ---

+See also [the CoffeeScript website](http://coffeescript.org/), which has a complete tutorial on CoffeeScript.

 ``` coffeescript
 # CoffeeScript is a hipster language.
 # It goes with the trends of many modern languages.